Gyro Stabilization for PTZ Camera Systems

 A vessel on the open ocean will experience a lot of movement, but again that movement is a different type than what would be experienced on a tower or off-road vehicle.
 Cameras mounted to marine vessels require different levels of gyro stabilization depending on the size of the vessel and the camera’s field of view.

-Every situation is unique, and we excel at designing camera systems that deliver the specific performance you need at the best competitive price.
-Whether your priority is top-of-the-line cutting edge technology or a precise and cost‑effective solution, we can design a custom surveillance system that is a perfect fit for your project.
+Every situation is unique, here at Infiniti we excel at designing camera and pan and tilt gimbal systems that deliver the specific performance you need at a competitive price.
+Whether your priority is top-of-the-line cutting edge technology, a precise and cost‑effective pointing solution, or a custom built EO/IR gyro PTZ surveillance camera system .
+Infiniti design and sales engineers will work with you to build a bespoke solution based on your application, budget, and mission objective to ensure success of your program or project.

 Talk to a Sales Engineer